-Construction works on the Katarapko Floodplain are progressing well.
-It is expected that the complete construction of all infrastructure will be finished before the end of May 2020.
-All of the major concrete works and track surfacing is complete, with some minor works required around the structures.
-Still to come is the installation of the guard rails on the structures and commissioning of all the structures to ensure they operate properly.
+Construction works on the Katarapko Floodplain are nearing completion.
+It is expected that the complete construction of all infrastructure will be finished by the end of May 2020.
+All of the major concrete works and track surfacing is complete, with some minor works remaining around the structures and within the Murray River National Park.
+The installation of guard rails on the structures is in progress and commissioning of all the structures to ensure correct operation is well underway.